Evolution is active in all life at all times

 Why aren’t we using evolution to counter evolution?

 I’m talking about personal conscious evolution.
 I’m talking about identifying the parts of our lives that cause difficulties, distress and anxiety—and evolving beyond them.

 The more we do this, the more we improve our mental, emotional and physical wellbeing.
 The more we do that, the less we turn to anaesthetics like alcohol, cigarettes and poor diets to numb ourselves to our internal messages of distress.

 Personal evolution is available to you right now, costs nothing, and has no side-effects.
 (Okay, I lied about the last one.
 When our wounded aspects surface, they hurt—but the permanently improved sense of resilience more than compensates.)

 Improved resilience translates into decreased stress on our immune system.
 This is, ultimately, our primary defence not just against Covid-19 but all viruses and illnesses.

 In recent months I’ve changed my diet and changed to a standing desk to be more active.
 I’m proactively mutating into a new, more resilient version of myself.
 Covid passed through my household over Christmas with barely a ripple.
 I can’t claim in any scientifically valid way that the changes I made helped.
 Yet I can state without a doubt that I feel in control of my personal “biological arms race” with the virus and have no anxiety about it.

 Evolution is active in all life at all times.
 If it’s active in a virus, it’s active in you.
 Physicist Albert Einstein wrote that, “Problems cannot be solved at the level of thinking that created them.”
 Covid-19 is constantly evolving to its next level.
-If you want help to jump-start your own evolution, check out my Evolutionary Problem Solver toolkit.
+We can too.